CamilaDuitama/decOM/README.md

 ```
 wget https://zenodo.org/record/6513520/files/decOM_sources.tar.gz
 tar -xf decOM_sources.tar.gz
 ```
-If you did not use wget to download the matrix of sources and instead followed the link, make sure you know where the path to your file is and type it accordingly in the upcoming commands.
+If you did not use wget to download the matrix of sources and instead followed the link, make sure you know where the path to your file is and type it accordingly in the upcoming commands whenever `p_sources` is needed

 ## Test
 You can test if `decOM`  is working by using one of the aOral samples present in the `test/sample/` folder, ex: SRR13355787.